conduktor/conduktor-coding-challenge/README.md

 ### Tech orientation

 - Do not use Maven
-- Use Java 11+ or more. (no Java 8)
+- Use Java 11+ or more. (no Java 8) (you may use the branch `jdk10` of tornadofx if using it)
 - JavaFX: Do not use FXML but plain code for views.
-- Kafka: Do not use consumer groups but custom partition assignments only
+- Apache Kafka: Do not use consumer groups but custom partition assignments (no group id should be used)
-- If you're using Scala, you must also use [ZIO](https://zio.dev/).

 ### How long?

 Time estimated: it depends on you!

+It's really the "job" at Conduktor, just think that it's your onboarding. :-)

 ## 2/ Comment the code

 Review the [code-comments](https://github.com/conduktor/conduktor-coding-challenge/tree/main/code-comments) and tell us what do you think of them.

-# Additional libraries you can use in Kotlin
+# If you use Kotlin

 Here are additional stuff we are using in Conduktor (Kotlin, and some Scala):

 - Use [coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) and not basic `Thread`s to work with async stuff.
 It provides a more granular level, works with Fibers, can scale massively without impact, provide automatic supervision (parent-child relationships), etc.
 - Use [`Flow<>`](https://kotlinlang.org/docs/reference/coroutines/flow.html) to make continuous data processing easier to code (like RxJava, Reactor, Akka Streams, ZIO Streams etc.)
-- Use [Arrow kt](https://arrow-kt.io/) (core & fx) to work with more functional programming data structures (Either, Validated, traverse, simili for-comprehension etc.)
+- You can use [Arrow kt](https://arrow-kt.io/) (core & fx) to work with more functional programming data structures (Either, Validated, traverse, simili for-comprehension etc.)